-Gareth’s new book – published on 30 September
+Gareth’s first book – published September 2017

 Pen & Sword Books Ltd